mat3ra/actions/README.md

 ```

-where the github action in the `periodic-table.js` repository uses the composite
+where the github action in the Periodic Table repository uses the composite
-action `js/test/action.yml` from the `main` branch.
+action `js/test/action.yml` from the `main` branch in this repository.

+### Notes:

+ - Calling actions must still use `actions/checkout@v2` to check out their repositories.